 It was a technology invented by IBM, but at that moment, the clone-makers took ownership of it.
 Soon, they would try to push it forward.

 The year that the Video Electronics Standards Association first launched.
-(Its 30th anniversary is next month; make them a cake out of polygons.)
 The technical standards group, founded by NEC, came about to help push forward an open Super VGA graphics standard, in an attempt to replace the proprietary VGA and push it forward.
 In practice, however, Super VGA was a very loose standard, and implementations varied widely.
 For all its faults, VGA was fairly standardized and worked roughly the same on every machine on which it was installed.
 However, VESA managed to stick around and many of its standards (most famously, the common DisplayPort and the VESA mount that’s widely used for flat-screen monitors) remain common to this day.

 The moment the clone-makers asserted their authority over the PC industry